NakarinP/longreadvqs/README.md

 Once we have all samples prepared, we can combine them to not only compare within-sample diversity but also explore between-sample relationships.
-Using the “vqscompare” function, error-minimized down-sampled reads from all samples are pooled to identify 1) identical haplotypes and 2) genetically closely related haplotypes between samples.
+Using the “vqscompare” function, noise-minimized down-sampled reads from all samples are pooled to identify 1) identical haplotypes and 2) genetically closely related haplotypes between samples.
 In this example, we combine the previously prepared outputs of